A rough fourth inning snowballed quickly on Rice baseball, who fell in seven innings to Texas State on the road on Wednesday.

 The first three batters reached base for Texas State in their midweek win over Rice baseball.
 The third baserunner reached via a single to give the Bobcats an early 1-0 lead.
 They would never look back.

-Texas State was ready for Rice pitcher Garrett Zaskoda in his first career start.
+Texas State was ready for Rice pitcher Garret Zaskoda in his first career start.
 He lasted 3+ innings and was charged with six runs.
 Following his hook, Dillon Janac and Mike Davis struggled to close out the inning.
 In total, Rice pitchers allowed six hits, four walks and four hit baseman in what became a disastrous 12-run fourth inning for Texas State.

 Ny the time the Rice offense got going, it was too-little-too-late.
 Rice scored five runs in their final three frames, but it wasn’t enough to curtail a 10-inning run-rule which halted the game after the seventh inning.
 It was the first time Rice has lost by run-rule since 2016.

 A double from Hal Hughes and a home run from Connor Walsh were the only extra-base hits from Rice hitters in the game.

 Rice baseball lost to Texas State for the seventh consecutive time on Wednesday.
 The Owls still lead the all-time series 61-20, but it’s been all Bobcats for the last several seasons.
 An 8-8 record through 16 games is head-and-shoulders better than the 2-14 mark where Rice ended last season.
 Yet nights light this one serve as a reminder there is work still to be done.

 Rice baseball returns home for a three-game series against Southern this weekend.
 It’s their last scheduled nonconference weekend series of the year.

 Subscribe on Patreon for exclusive Rice football recruiting updates, practice notes and more.